Cognigy/Documentation/docs/en/docs/webchat/v2/embedding.md

 ## Include Custom Plugins and Stylesheets

-If you have custom [plugins](../plugins.md) or [stylesheets](https://github.com/Cognigy/WebchatWidget/blob/master/docs/css-customization.md) for the webchat, include them by adding the appropriate `<script>` and `<link>` tags respectively.
+If you have custom [plugins](../plugins.md) or [stylesheets](https://github.com/Cognigy/WebchatWidget/blob/master/docs/css-customization.md) for the Webchat widget, include them by adding the appropriate `<script>` and `<link>` tags respectively.
 Replace the placeholders with the paths to your custom files.

 ```html
 <script src="./path/to/myPlugin.js"></script>